 Washington D.C.
 Medical Malpractice Verdicts and Settlements

 Below is a list of jury verdicts and settlements in Washington D.C. malpractice cases.

 If you look at these results without reading this introduction, you are going to be misled.
 First, if you are buying into the "urban city means guaranteed big verdicts and lots of malpractice claims," think again.
 There are less than a dozen malpractice cases filed in D.C. each year and a small number of those go to verdict and... a small number of those end in a plaintiff's victory.
 This is the reality: more than 80% of these cases seem to end in defense verdicts.

-The take home message?
-This verdict and settlement data is useful - I think particularly useful to show to defense lawyer and insurance adjusters - but take it with a grain of salt.
+The take-home message?
+This verdict and settlement data is useful - I think particularly useful to show to defense lawyers and insurance adjusters - but take it with a grain of salt.
 These are the winners.